 We will typically bill you one calendar month after the date you sign up.
 We bill on data sent from your smart meter, so sometimes we have to wait a couple of days for that to show up before we can bill you.

 Your smart meter allows us to break up your energy consumption into different time periods with different rates.
 This allows you to save more by changing your behaviour.
-Use less in peak times, and more in off-peak or super-off-peak times.
+Use less in peak periods, and more in off-peak or night periods.

 One way you could do this is to set the dishwasher to go off at night, or setting your EV to charge from 11pm.

 Electricity companies in Aotearoa are required by regulation to charge different rates for Low and Standard electricity usage.
 A Low User Plan is only available for your principal place of residence (i.e. where you live, not a holiday home or a shed).

 Low users pay a lower daily supply charge and a higher charge per kWh (the unit we use to measure electricity).
 Standard users have a higher daily supply charge but a lower cost per kWh.